 The University deliberately does not attempt to set out a pre-determined list of ‘ethical’ or ‘non-ethical’ activities.
 Rather, we have established mechanisms by which informed decisions can be taken on matters relating to ethics (and the associated risks) on a case-by-case basis, within the appropriate policy or procedural context.
 The links below will take you to the relevant procedures when considering ethical matters relating to: education, including admissions, teaching partnerships and awards; research, knowledge exchange and related partnerships; finance; fundraising and gifts.

 If you have questions that have not been answered after consulting the above policies please contact the Head of Academic and Learning Services.

-If you have questions after reading the above policies and procedures please contact the Director of Research and Innovation Services.
+If you have questions after reading the above policies and procedures please contact the Director of Research Services.